rebshannon/ME700-ASSIGNMENT1/README.md

 ### Variables

-`x`: initial guess, vector must be the same size as `R`
+`x`: initial guess, 1D array must be the same size as `R`
-`fnR`: function(s) to be solved, each row is a different function, number of variables must equal number of functions
+`fnR`: 1D array, function(s) to be solved, each row is a different function, number of variables must equal number of functions
-`fnJ`: Jacobian matrix, deriva, must be a square matrix with dimention equal to the number of rows in `fnR`
+`fnJ`: Jacobian matrix (derivatives), must be a square matrix with dimension equal to the number of rows in `fnR`
 `nIterMax`: maximum number of iterations for the solver
 `tol`: desired tolerance level